creationix/howtonode.org/articles/control_flow.markdown

  - Write feed page.
  - Write static resources.

 As you can see, there are several items that can be run independent of each other.
 For example I can do all of the file reading at once without any problems, but I can't read any file until I've scanned the directory to know what files to read.
-I can write all the files at the same time once their contents are calculated, but I won't know what to put in them untill all the reads are done.
+I can write all the files at the same time once their contents are calculated, but I won't know what to put in them until all the reads are done.

 ## A counter for grouped parallel actions ##